 What is the HER2 biomarker?

-The HER2 gene (also called ERBB2) is present in each of the cells in our body and is similar to the EGFR gene.
-The normal (wild type) HER2 gene contains the instruction for the HER2 protein (also called ERBB2 protein).
-The HER2 protein is present on the surface of almost all of the cells in our body and is responsible for the communication between the cells to promote their growth, division, movement and survival.
-When HER2 is active, the RAS/MAPK pathway is switched "on".
+The HER2 or ERBB2 gene (human epidermal growth factor receptor-2) is in each of the cells in our body and is in the same family as the EGFR gene.
+The HER2 protein is a receptor on the surface of almost all the cells in our body.
+It is responsible for the communication between the cells to promote their growth, division, repair, and survival.

 What does HER2 amplification mean?